datamllab/LongLM/README.md

 ```
  Mistral is similar to Llama, this implementation can be a good example about how to implement Self-Extend with transformers>=4.36.0

+### Installation

+Clone the repository to your machine and copy your modeling files into the cloned repo directory.

 ### 2.2 Run
 ```python